Federal Law on the Rules of Procedure of the National Council

 § 100c.
 (1) At the end of the deliberations, the Committee for Petitions and Citizens' Initiatives may decide to ask the President to refer the subject matter - and possibly a recommendation of the Committee as to the form and content of the ultimate decision - to another committee.

 (2) As regards its report to the National Council, the Committee for Petitions and Citizens' Initiatives may decide either to report separately on a single petition or citizens' initiative or to present a joint report on several of them.
-Private Members' motions under § 27 shall not be in order.
+Motions under § 27 shall not be in order.

 (3) The report under (2) above shall in every case contain a motion addressed to the National Council, which may be